paneco/drinks-calculator/docs/contributing.md

 npm run clean
 npm run build:prod
 ```
+This will minify and copy the files to the `.lib/prod` directory where you can execute the unminified version of the code

 ## License
 By contributing, you agree that your contributions will be licensed under its LGPL V3 License.